ankane/strong_migrations/README.md

 ## Skip Databases

-Skip checks and other functionality for specific databases with: [unreleased]
+Skip checks and other functionality for specific databases with:

 ```ruby
 StrongMigrations.skip_database(:catalog)